 - crnk-data-jpa

+- crnk-data-facets

 - crnk-validation

 - crnk-operations

-• various Spring modules
+- · Spring modules

+- ...

 Such modules can make use of filters, decorators, decoupled resources and relationships and various other features.
-Everything together fosters the use of the composite pattern where larger applications can be assembled from smaller parts, some from third-party modules and others manually implemented.
+Everything together fosters the use of the composite pattern where larger applications can be assembled from smaller parts, some from third-party modules and others from manually implemented ones.